drewtaylor77/achievement-tracker-microservice/README.md

 ### Receiving a Response

-After having received the request, assign a variable equal to 'socket.recv()'; it will generate a quote and send it back to the client.
+After having received the request, assign a variable equal to 'socket.recv()'; it will generate a reply and send it back to the client.

 #### Example of Receiving
 ```python